 It’s also important to plan ahead and have enough cash on hand so you don’t need to pay ATM service fees.
 You can avoid these fees by getting cashback from debit purchases when you’re out grocery shopping.

-Paying interest on consumer purchases is a terrible habit and it diverts money way from being saved for traveling, a down payment on a home, retirement, and more.
+Paying interest on consumer purchases is a common you may be throwing away money.
+This habit takes money away from being saved for traveling, a down payment on a home, retirement, and more.

 Make a plan to pay off your credit cards as quickly as possible, then set up reminders to pay them in full each month.

 There are lots of perks that can come from using your credit cards, such as travel rewards, cashback, extended warranties, and more.
 However, if you have trouble paying your credit cards in full each month, it’s time to consider closing those accounts.

 Chances are there are many ways in which you waste utilities such as electricity and water.
 An obvious one is leaving the lights on when you’re not in the room.
 Here are some other energy and water wasters to keep in mind: